microsoft/tigertoolbox/AdaptiveIndexDefrag/README.md

 Starting with v1.3.7, on any database context you choose to create the usp_AdaptiveIndexDefrag and its supporting objects, open the attached script, and either keep the @deploymode variable at the top to upgrade mode (preserving all historic data), or change for new deployments or overwrite old versions and objects (disregarding historic data).

 **How to use it?**
 After executing the attached script in a user database of your choice, either run the procedure usp_AdaptiveIndexDefrag with no parameters, since all are optional (If not specified, the defaults for each parameter are used), or customize its use with parameters.
+Check all available parameters in the OPTIONS.md file.

 **What objects are created when running the attached script?**